Berczy Village: History

 Berczy Village was established over what was once farmland that belonged to Frederick Bagg, a prominent agriculturalist and Jersey cattle breeder, and his wife Emma.
-Old historical houses that once belonged to the owners of the land still exist and can be found within the subdivision.
-It is a highly residential neighbourhood and the construction of the community began in the mid-1990s, with a majority of homes being fully complete in the early 2000s, many built from Madison, Mattamy and Great Gulf homes.
-Many parts of the Village are still undergoing development and heavy construction, mainly north of Madison Heights Blvd.
+Old historical houses that once belonged to the owners of the land still exist and can be found within the neighbourhood.
+It is a highly residential neighbourhood and the construction of the community began in the mid-1990s, with a majority of homes being fully complete in the early 2000s.
+Many parts of the area are still undergoing development, mainly north of Madison Heights Blvd.

-The southwestern portion of the community remains undeveloped; it was recently sold to Arista Homes, Fieldgate Homes, Starlane Homes, and Paradise Homes for $100 million.
+The southwestern portion of the community remains undeveloped; it was recently sold to four homebuilders for $100 million.
 When traveling north or south along Kennedy Road, one will notice a pathway to a house and barn, the Bethesda Lutheran Cemetery, and a few trees stranded in the middle of a massive wheat field.
 The developers have made preparations for a "tree nursery" to preserve these trees, including the "historic Bur Oak tree".

 The Berzcy Village extension known as Upper Unionville was completed in 2017 and it was themed to resemble Unionville Main Street.
 The property was farmed by the Beckett family since 1917 until development began in 2011.
 Streets are named after the family and historic preservation of the farm home and historic Berzcy cabin has been incorporated into the Upper Unionville plan.